BCCI postpones Cooch Behar Trophy knockout games after massive COVID-19 outbreak | Sports-Games

 Last week, the BCCI was forced to postpone all domestic events including the premier Ranji Trophy due to a surge in COVID-19 cases across the country.

-''The decision was taken after around 50 positive cases were found, the report came last night and a decision to postpone the tournament was taken this morning,'' said a BCCI source.
+''The decision was taken after 38 positive cases were found, the report came last night and a decision to postpone the tournament was taken this morning,'' said a BCCI source.
 The tournament was to be played across four venues in Pune.
-As many as 1,79,723 new cases were reported in India on Monday.
+A total of 1,79,723 new cases were reported in India on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)